hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 warnings.filterwarnings("ignore", category=np.VisibleDeprecationWarning)
 {% endhighlight %}

 This is a fairly standard matplotlib animation.
-It's not the most efficient, as it redraws the whole axes for the SFS and Tajima's D plots, but it does the job.
+It's not the most efficient, as it redraws the whole axes for the SFS and Tajima's D plots, but it works well enough here.

-These two tutorials were extremely helpful:
+These two tutorials were extremely helpful in putting this together:

 - http://jakevdp.github.io/blog/2013/05/12/embedding-matplotlib-animations/

 - https://stackoverflow.com/questions/43552575/how-to-make-a-matplotlib-animated-violinplot

+So thanks to the respective authors/answerers.

 {% highlight python %}